Trending

 What is the Right Temperature for Hot Holding?

-The FDA Food Code recommends that food not be kept in the hot holding range for more than four hours.
-After this time, the quality and safety of the food may diminish, even if it is still held at the correct temperature.
+Food and Drug Administration’s Food Code suggests that food not be more than four hours in the hot holding range.
+Time more than this will not only deteriorate the quality and safety of food but can also cause food poisoning even if it is held at the right temperature.

 Best Practices for Hot Holding.

-– Use equipment specifically designed for hot holding, such as steam tables or warming trays.
+– Have equipment made for hot holding like steam tables or warming trays.

 Time Guidelines for Reheating and Hot Holding.